History of Rowing Australia

 Australian Women's Rowing Council

-The women were separately represented by The Australian Ladies' Rowing Council, later the Australian Women's Rowing Council which was absorbed into RA in 1979.
+The women were separately represented by the Australian Ladies' Rowing Council, later the Australian Women's Rowing Council.
+This organisation amalgamated with the men's Australian Amateur Rowing Council during the period 1979-1982.

 Whilst this was the first official Interstate Championship, other Interstate contests were already being conducted.
 Below is a picture of a representative South Australian crew who won an interstate contest on Anzac Day in 1919.